pegi3s/orthologs-finder/README.md

 This script produces two TSV files:
 - `/path/to/output.tsv`: the full conversion report provided by Ensembl.
 The first and second columns are the input gene identifier (`source_gene_id` and `source_ensenbl_id`) and the remaining ones are referred to the corresponding orthologous genes in the target species.
 - `/path/to/output.mapping.tsv`: a two-column TSV containing the gene identifiers in the input (`source_gene_id`) and target species (`id`).
 Note that the gene identifiers on the target species may belong to different databases depending on the target species (e.g. if the target species is *Drosophila melanogaster*, these may be FlyBase [*FBgnXXXX*] identifiers; if the target species is *Caenorhabditis elegans*, these may be WormBase IDs [*WBGeneXXXXX*]; and if the target species are *Homo sapiens* or *Mus musculus*, these may be Ensembl IDs [*ENSGXXXXX* or *ENSMUSGXXXXX*]).
+- `/path/to/output.unmapped.txt`: a plain text file containing the gene identifiers in the input species that could not be mapped.

 You can use the input files in the `test_data` directory to try this command.
 ```sh